 - II. a.
-Provide evidence of currently holding or having held within the previous 10 years a license, registration, permit or certificate in expanded functions in restorative procedures issued by another U.S. state or jurisdiction AND - b.
-Document clinical experience in the specified expanded functions on a Licensed Dentist Endorsement form AND - c.
+Hold the AZ Coronal Polishing certificate (see requirements on prior page), AND - b.
+Hold the AZ Radiologic Proficiency certificate or pass the DANB RHS exam (see requirements on p.18) AND - c.
+Provide evidence of currently holding or having held within the previous 10 years a license, registration, permit or certificate in expanded functions in restorative procedures issued by another U.S. state or jurisdiction AND - d.
+Document clinical experience in the specified expanded functions on a Licensed Dentist Endorsement form AND - e.
 Apply to DANB for the Arizona Expanded Functions Restorative Certificate